North Transfer Station Features

 Items for Recycling or Reuse

-The North Transfer Station accepts more items than in previous years.
-The following items are accepted at no charge in the new Recycling and Reuse Building.
+The North Transfer Station accepts the following items at no charge in the Recycling and Reuse Building.

 • Electronics, including televisions, computers, monitors, and small electronics